Updated February 19th, 2021.

 NOTE: I should have mentioned when I first wrote this article that you will NOT lose your emails if you delete the account.
 The emails are either on the server (test it– go to aol.com and sign in and see), or they are “On My Mac” (look for a folder on the left-hand side of the Mail app and see).
 Deleting the account from your Mac doesn’t delete the mail from the server.
 Remember, you are only “letting go” of the account from your Mac– not deleting mail from the server.
 If you follow the direction below that’s all you’re doing.
 What you’re NOT doing is selecting all of the mail in your inbox and deleting it.
 No no no. You’re just “letting go” of the account, in the Preferences.
 And then adding it again.

-Before you delete it, make a note of what is turned on and what isn’t.
+Before you delete it, make a note of what is turned on for your AOL account, and what isn’t, as seen below.
 In my case, Mail only.

 Now we need to add the account again.